 As severe winter weather sweeps across much of the United States, people may be using their snow blowers overtime.
-But, if those snow blowers are made by Toro, you may want to check your model number.
+But, if Toro makes those snow blowers, you may want to check your model number.
 The company has issued a product defect recall for around 6,700 Toro Power Max 826 OHAE Snowthrowers with the model number 37802 because of an amputation hazard.

 Details of the Recall